 Since you asked, nymphomania is not a disease or a clinical condition.
 More generically known as "promiscuity," nymphomania is a word that refers specifically to women who have an "excessive" or "insatiable sex drive."
 For men, the equivalent is known as Satyriasis or Don Juanism.
 Often, the term "nympho" is used in a derogatory way.
 In some instances, a woman may be called a "nympho" because she enjoys sex.
 In other instances, a woman might get stuck with this label by a partner who feels inadequate about his or her sexual desire or performance.
 Levels of sexual desire vary, as does the way they are perceived.

 When having sex is seen as one's sole priority, resulting in the neglect of other important facets of life (e.g., working, socializing, and sleeping), a compulsion to sex is considered.
 Sexual compulsivity includes any sexual behavior when "had" or done in an obsessive, uncontrollable, and/or irrational way that can become self-destructive.
 People with this diagnosis feel, and indeed may have, little or no control over sex, and medication may be in order.
 Sexual compulsion may include frequency of sex, a wide number of partners, or even excessive masturbation.
 Again, the major criterion here is when sexual activity interferes with daily activities or responsibilities.
 For most people with a high sex drive there is no problem finding balance between responsibilities and finding time to enjoy sex.

-If you still think you are having “too much” sex or if sex is getting in the way of daily activities, you may want to speak to a counselor.
-Columbia University students on the Morningside campus can contact Counseling and Psychological Services and students on the Medical Center campus can reach out to the Mental Health Service.
+If you still think you are having “too much” sex or if sex is getting in the way of daily activities, you may want to speak to a mental health professional.